gitter-badger/ecs/README.md

     }
 }
 ```
+> **Important!** You should not use `ref` modifier for any filter data outside of foreach-loop over this filter if you want to destroy part of this data (entity or component) - it will break memory integrity.

 All components from filter `Include` constraint can be fast accessed through `filter.Get1()`, `filter.Get2()`, etc - in same order as they were used in filter type declaration.